 - If in the 5th or 9th house = good

 - If in the 1st, 4th, 7th or 10th house = average

 - In the 3rd, 6th or 11th house = not good

 - If in the 12th house = average

 - If in the 8th (or anywhere in the chart with the lord of the 8th)= extremely bad results

 The planets are all not alive in the physical sense, but they are very much conscious and active on the spiritual, causal and astral planes of existence.
 Rahu and Ketu are completely astral graha, all their lessons are linked to the inner worlds.
-They operate n the level of pure consciousness and their lessons are always beneficial on the spiritual planes.
-But as we all are quite materialistic these days we really not appreciate them nor their gifts.
-They are the link between the Moon and the Sun with Life on Earth, Us!
+They operate on the level of pure consciousness and their lessons are always beneficial on the spiritual planes.
+But as we all are quite materialistic these days, we do not appreciate them nor their gifts.
+They are the link between the Moon, the Sun with Life on Earth, Us!
 They make life happen.
-Do analyse your Rahu/Ketu deeply to make more sense of the life you live.
+Do analyse your Rahu/ Ketu deeply to make more sense of the life you live.